alexanderjalexander/Progress-Sheet-Updater/README.md

         2. Click `Advanced` in the bottom-left, then `Go to Quickstart (unsafe)`.
         3. Click `Allow`.
         4. Click `Allow` again.
 A file called `token.pickle` will be saved to avoid future prompts.

+    1. If you experience issues attempting to get your account authenticated (e.g. the "Something went wrong" errpr), ensure you are running the Authentication Flow through Google Chrome.
+Other browsers such as Firefox may pose issues with cookies and prevent you from getting the program authenticated.
+Google Chrome works best in this instance.

 ## Build It Yourself